On this page

 Reporting and paying through SuperStream

-Although you need to pay super contributions to your employees’ super funds at least quarterly, you also need to electronically report your contributions at the same time in the standard SuperStream format.
+As well as paying super contributions to your employees’ super funds at least quarterly, you need to electronically report your contributions at the same time in the standard SuperStream format.

 All your contribution reporting must be SuperStream compliant and provide the necessary contribution data for your employees.
 The minimum contribution data you are required to supply includes the employee’s full name, date of birth, residential address, TFN, phone contact and the payment reference number.